sammypham/turn-manager/README.md

 # FluentFix

-A turn-based management system with socket connections available for multi-device use for salons.
+A turn-based employee management system for salons.
+Features socket connections available for multi-device use.
 Written using MERN stack.

 ![App Demo Img](example_image.png)